holehouse-lab/PIMMS/README.md

 ## Installation

 **NB**: Installation assumes you have set up a correct `conda` environment with Python 3.7 or higher (any 3.7 is fine).
-Using 3.7 is important as there are some language features in 3.7 that we use that were not in earlier versions.
+Using 3.7 is important as there are some language features in 3.7 that we use that were not in earlier versions that PIMMS requires.

 If `conda` and `pip` are  new to you, there is a lot of documentation on this online, and I'd suggest taking a look at [this page here](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html) as a first step.
 Assuming `conda` is set up installation _should_ be easy!

+We have also put together some introductory material [which can be found here]().

 #### Step one: Make sure dependencies are installed